damaratix/sans-holiday-hack-2021/sources/prechallenge5.md

 launching nmap against the second host
 ![ip3](images/ipv6-3.png)
 <br/><br/>
-revealed there was 2 services running on that machine an the call to snoop in port 9000 was absolutely the rigth one:
+revealed there was 2 services running on that machine and the call to snoop in port 9000 was absolutely the rigth one:
 ![ip4](images/ipv6-4.png)

 the password is: **PieceOnEarth** <br>